-Unless an exemption applies, when ordinary shares are issued or transferred into a depositary receipt system or a clearance service (including to a nominee, or agent for, a person whose business is or includes the issue of depositary receipts or the provision of clearance services), a higher rate of 1.5% UK stamp duty or UK SDRT, which we refer to as the 1.5% Charge, as applicable, generally arises.
-However, under current UK tax law (as set out in the Finance Bill 2023-24, which received royal assent on 22 February 2024, becoming the Finance Act 2024), with effect from 1 January 2024,, no 1.5% Charge (to UK SDRT or, where effected by a written instrument, UK stamp duty) should arise in respect of an issue of ordinary shares, or an unconditional agreement to issue ordinary shares, to a clearance service or a depositary receipt system.
+Under current UK tax law (as set out in section 20 and Schedule 11 of the Finance Act of 2024), with effect from 1 January 2024, a higher rate of 1.5% UK stamp duty or UK SDRT (which we refer to as the 1.5% Charge) should not arise in respect of an issue of ordinary shares, or an unconditional agreement to issue ordinary shares, to a clearance service or a depositary receipt system.
 Further, subject to the below, no 1.5% Charge should arise in respect of a transfer of ordinary shares, or an unconditional agreement to transfer ordinary shares, to a clearance service or depositary receipt system, where the transfer is carried out in the course of "capital-raising arrangements", being arrangements pursuant to which the relevant ordinary shares are issued by the company for the purpose of raising new capital.
 Where any ordinary shares are subject to restriction that has the effect of preventing the transfer of such ordinary shares into a clearance service or depositary receipt system in the course of capital-raising arrangements, such ordinary shares must be transferred as soon as reasonably practicable after the time at which the restriction ceases to have effect in order to prevent the 1.5% Charge from applying.